 Her research focuses on the social processes through which people come to perceive, name and deploy “racial” differences -- in public discourse, academic research and their everyday lives -- and their consequences for explaining, and reinforcing, social inequality.
 Her current research projects explore two strands of this subject:

-This research has been published for sociological audiences in Social Forces and Social Problems, among other venues, and for general science audiences in the Proceedings of the National Academy of Sciences and PLoS One.
+This research has been published for sociological audiences in the American Journal Sociology and the Annual Review of Sociology, among other venues, and for general science audiences in the Proceedings of the National Academy of Sciences and PLoS One.

 Race and ethnicity; inequality and mobility; health disparities; social demography.

 - Saperstein, Aliya and Aaron Gullickson.
 In press.
 “A Mulatto Escape Hatch?
 Examining Evidence of U.S. Racial and Social Mobility in the Jim Crow Era.”
 Demography.